jinlee487/jinlee487.github.io/_posts/2021-05-14-coding-test-review-third-post.md

 Received this email couple days ago.

-This is my first round of coding exam for a major company I managed to pass since I started studying for coding tests.
+This is my first, first round of coding exam for a major company I managed to pass since I started studying for coding tests.

 I am massively excited and now am busily preparing for the second round exam.